schadenfred/proscrypt-koans/README.md

 [Reflect](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-Once you've installed it, do:
+Once you can do:

 `$ git --version`

-...and if you see something like this:
+...and see something like:

 `git version 2.17.0`